-On Monday, June 18, roughly one hundred Springfield residents were displaced after their flat roof buckled under heavy rain.
+On Monday, June 18, 2018. roughly one hundred Springfield residents were displaced after their flat roof buckled under heavy rain.
 The drains required to keep water from pooling had clogged.
-The landlord, Wiatrowski Nominee Trust II, was on the scene and involved in emergency shelter decisions.
+The landlord, 356-364 Belmont LLC (Moshe Wechsler, Manager), was on the scene and involved in emergency shelter decisions.
 At time of reporting, the plan was to pay for hotels for all residents.
 No one was hurt.

 Owners of flat roofs are advised to inspect and snake their drains twice every year: once in late fall after leaves are down, and once again in late spring after newborn animals may have dislodged strainers and/or fallen in.
 Care should also be taken during re-roofing or HVAC installation, with appropriate re-inspection and snaking.